Drunk in Love: Composition

 On the bridge, Beyoncé sings about having drunken sex in the kitchen: "We woke up in the kitchen saying / How the hell did this shit happen / Oh baby, drunk in love, we be all night / Last thing I remember is our beautiful bodies grinding off in that club".
 The second verse of the song is half-rapped by her.
 Jay-Z later appears to provide his rapped verse as he relates having aggressive sex to Mike Tyson who was convicted of rape in 1992.
 Tyson also bit off a piece of Evander Holyfield's ear during a boxing match in 1997 which Jay-Z references: "Catch a charge I might / beat the box up like Mike / In '97 I bite."
 He then compares his relationship with Beyoncé to that of Ike Turner and Tina Turner.
 He forgoes subtlety as he raps, "Foreplay in a foyer, fucked up my Warhol/ Slid the panties right to the side/ Ain't got the time to take drawers off on sight... your breasteses is my breakfast".
 Similarly to Beyoncé, Jay-Z sings about the places they have had sex in their house.
 During his lines, he raps about "reppin' that Third", a reference to the Third Ward area located in Houston.

-In 2014, Hungarian Romani folk singer Mónika Juhász Miczura alleged Beyoncé, Jay Z and Timbaland had used samples of her singing "Bajba, Bajba Pelem" without compensating her.
+In 2014, Hungarian Romani folk singer Mitsou alleged Beyoncé, Jay Z and Timbaland had used samples of her singing "Bajba, bajba pelem" without compensating her.
 Mitsou was seeking unspecified damages and an end to distribution of the song.
 The lawsuit was dismissed in 2015, in a ruling that said that the song was a "constitutionally protected work of art" and the New York Civil Rights Law did not apply to it.